Go on to

 the northeastern United States.
 However.

-they did manage to do a number of interviews at this time, so this short swing
+they did manage to do a number of interviews at this

-into North America may have been partly promotional in nature.
-As for the few concerts that have been
+in nature.
+As for the few concerts that

-others.
-A number of changes were also
+act at others.
+A number

-made in their live setlist, including the addition of three songs from the new
+of changes were also made in their live setlist, including the addition

-album and the deletion of Gary Green's guitar solo.
-A full scale North American tour didn’t
+of three songs from the new album and the deletion of Gary Green's guitar

-finally start until the beginning of October.
+solo.
+A full scale North American tour didn’t finally start until the beginning of October.

 TYPICAL SETLIST (Mid - Late 1975)